 Follow the steps below to have a healthy and handsome beard!

 First step: So does castor oil help beard growth?

 It might seem obvious but it is the most important step in this long process: especially for youngsters that do not have a big fluffy beard straight away.
 It’s easy to give up!
 But don’t!
 It takes time and only the bravest will grow the mighty bush.
 Hormones take time to turn duvet into real manly hair.
 Do not fear, time can help!
 Patience is key.
 If your beard is not immediately one of an ancient Greek statue, it does not mean that you should give up.

-Once more, be patient, even if this fresh beard isn’t as dense as you expected it to be, do not give up and give it a couple weeks before deciding to shave it all off.
-My experts suggest letting it grow out for at least a month to analyse the results, the growth speed, the thickness…
+Once more, be patient, even if this fresh beard isn’t as dense as you expected it to be, do not give up and give it a couple of weeks before deciding to shave it all off.
+My experts suggest letting it grow out for at least a month to analyze the results, the growth speed, the thickness.

 Even if this first paragraph seems to rely on common sense, it was essential to mention it as it is the hardest part of the process.